-Instead of an estate tax closing letter, the executor of the estate may request an account transcript, which reflects transactions including the acceptance of Form 706-NA and the completion of an examination.
-Account transcripts are available online to registered tax professionals using the Transcript Delivery System (TDS) or to authorized representatives making requests using Form 4506-T. Specific instructions are available for requesting online transcripts using the TDS or hardcopy transcripts using Form 4506-T. For questions about estate tax closing letter requests, go to Frequently Asked Questions on Estate Taxes.
+Account transcripts in lieu of ETCL.
+Instead of an ETCL, the executor of the estate may request an account transcript, which reflects transactions including the acceptance of Form 706-NA or the completion of an examination.
+Account transcripts are available online to registered tax professionals using the Transcript Delivery System (TDS) or to authorized representatives making requests using Form 4506-T. Go to Transcripts in Lieu of Estate Tax Closing Letters for specific instructions to request online transcripts using the TDS or hardcopy transcripts using Form 4506-T.